NiklasRosenstein/git-svnmodule/README.md

 __SYNOPSIS__

-    git svnmodule {init,add,checkout,update}
+    git svnmodule [-h] {init,add,revsync,update} ...

 __DESCRIPTION__

-`git svnmodule` allows you to add svn repositories and use them similar to Git submodules.
-The modules are configured using a `.svnmodules` file which is also used to track the respective revision numbers.
+Git-svnmodule allows you to use svn repositories similar to Git submodules.

-Note that in all places, `git svnmodule` tries to keep the naming conventions of Git.
-For example, the term "update" means something different for original Git submodules as compared to svn repositories.
-Here, `git svnmodule update` means the same as `git submodule update`, thus this will checkout the svn submodules at the revisions that are currently tracked by Git.
-While this is not completely different from svn, some might think that "update" would cause the svn submodules to be updated to the most recent revision.
-This is NOT the case!

-Example `.svnmodules` configuration:
+The svn url and revision tracking happens in the `.svnmodules` file.
+Git-svnmodule will automatically automatically update this file with some of its subcommands.
+Below you find an example configuration:

     [svnmodule="Assets/"]
     url = svn://example.org/theproject/assets
     revision = 42

-Subcommands:
+*Subcommands*

-`init` - install Git post-checkout hook
+* `init` - install Git post-checkout hook

-`add` - add a svn module to `.svnmodule` from the command-line
+* `add` - add a svn module to `.svnmodule` from the command-line

-`update` - check out all or a specific svn module/s at the revisions tracked by Git
+* `update` - check out all or a specific svn module/s at the revisions tracked by Git

-`revsync` - synchronize the revision number of all or a specific svn module and write them into `.svnmodule`
+* `revsync` - synchronize the revision number of all or a specific svn module and write them into `.svnmodule`

+*Why?*

-> This project was formed due to the need to manage large binary
-> files for the Unik game project, as it was decided that Git was
-> not appropriate for this task.
+This project was formed due to the need to manage large binary files for the Unik game project, as it was decided that Git was not appropriate for this task.

 __INSTALLATION__

-Via PyPI (not yet available):
+Via PyPI

     $ pip install git-svnmodule